CHTC/chtc-website-source/uw-research-computing/configure-ssh.md

 not be used on any shared laptop, desktop, or research group resource.
 Users found violating this policy risk having their CHTC account permanently deactivated.**

-The instructions below are meant for users who can use a terminal (Mac, Linux):
+The instructions below are meant for users who can use a terminal (Mac, Linux, newer Windows operating systems):

 1. Open a terminal window.

-1. Create (or edit) your personal ssh configuration file at `~/.ssh/config` to use what’s called "[ControlMaster](https://www.anchor.com.au/blog/2010/02/ssh-controlmaster-the-good-the-bad-the-ugly/)" (third party blog link).
+1. Create (or edit) your personal SSH configuration file at `~/.ssh/config` to use what’s called "[ControlMaster](https://www.anchor.com.au/blog/2010/02/ssh-controlmaster-the-good-the-bad-the-ugly/)" (link: third party blog resource).
 Executing the code below will add the right information to the `config` file; you can also copy and paste the content in quotes into your config file directly.
 	```